miikko/DatasetAPI-Back/README.md

 # Dataset API Server

+## SETUP (In progress)

 ## Configuration (In progress)

- In order to use this server, some environment values should be set.
-These are PORT, MONGODB_URI and SECRET.
-If using the matching frontend PORT should be set to 8000.
-SECRET is used for user authentication.
+ In order to use this server, the following environment values should be set:
+ * PORT: Port in which this server runs.
+The matching frontend expects this to be set to 8000)
+ * MONGODB_URI: MongoDb address)
+ * SECRET: String that is used for user authentication
+ * (TEST_MONGODB_URI: MongoDb address that is used in test environment)

 ## OAuth2 Authorization Flow (Resource Owner Password Credentials)